Raj Khurana

 Raj Khurana (2 September 1956 – 25 December 2016) was an Indian politician and socialist from Punjab who was a Chief Parliamentary Secretary (Finance), Punjab.
 A member of the Bharatiya Janata Party, Khurana previously held the finance portfolios for Badal government and served as the Member of legislative assembly(india) for the constituency of Rajpura, Punjab.
 He had the privilege to serve Rajpura as an M.L.A for three tenures.
 He has been a chairman of many trusts and societies.
 He has both socially and economically been a representative of the Bhawalpur society.

-Early life

-Raj Khurana was born to Sh.
-Piara Lal in Rajpura.
-Lal was a migrant from Pakistan who worked in Rajpura as a laborer.
-After facing all the hardships and difficulties in life, his financial conditions improved over the passage of time and he ended up becoming a commission agent in the grain market of Rajpura.
-Later he gained popularity due to the fact of him being one of the founding members of Lions Club, rajpura.
-He spent the later part of his life as a social worker and remained engaged in organizing medical eye camps.
-He also contributed a lot in the development of his city.
-These values passed on to his son, who later turned out to be a celebrated politician of the city Rajpura.

 Education

 Raj Khurana obtained his primary education from K.K Public School, Rajpura.
 He obtained his bachelor's degree from S.A.
 Jain College.

 Career

 Following the footsteps of his father, Raj Khurana started his career as a commission agent in the grain market, Rajpura in 1971.
 Soon, things took a turn, and then he began dealing in a fertilizer business.
 In this business, he gained great prosperity and also received highest sale awards for an outstanding performance in trading.